 On Instagram, Philip is a tour de force.
 In one of her recent photos, she tilts her head to the side and fixes the camera with a smoldering gaze, casually holding an Ace of Hearts playing card—as well as the attention of her 33,000 followers.
 Alongside the glam selfies, she’s also a vocal advocate for trans and disabled visibility.

-Last November, Philip literally tweeted her modelling career into existence with two photos and the caption: “honestly when i get scouted/discovered by a modelling agency it's OVER for y'all! by y'all i mean the WORLD! it's real inclusivity/diversity hours folks, get into it!”
+Last November, Philip literally tweeted her modeling career into existence with two photos and the caption: “honestly when i get scouted/discovered by a modeling agency it's OVER for y'all! by y'all i mean the WORLD! it's real inclusivity/diversity hours folks, get into it!”
 The post racked up thousands of likes and retweets, and Philip credits it as the moment her career took off.

 This July, Philip became the first disabled trans woman of color to be signed with Elite Model Management.
 She’d been scouted through her Instagram.
 Now, with her first New York Fashion Week as a professional model complete, Philip is eager to slay the fashion game and show other marginalized people what change looks like.